andrey-zherikov/argparse/README.md

 # Parser for command-line arguments

-`argparse` is a self-contained flexible utility to parse command line arguments that can work at compile-time.
+`argparse` is a self-contained flexible utility to parse command line arguments.

 ## Features